BidersAb/client-server-student-recording-system/README.md

 # client-server-student-recording-system
-client server based student recording system
+this is small client server based student recording system client is developed using ASP.net MVC server is developed using ASP.net Web API